A jury on Monday convicted a 23-year-old Far Northeast man of involuntary manslaughter in the road-rage death of another man.

-Common Pleas Court Judge Lillian H. Ransom and the jury heard testimony from Jan.
-8 to 10.
+Common Pleas Court Judge Lillian H. Ransom presided over the case.

-Funt noted in his closing argument that the prosecution’s four eyewitnesses presented contradictory testimony.
+Funt noted that the prosecution’s four eyewitnesses presented contradictory testimony.
 He believes they were affected by the news media and a desire to help the prosecution.

 Prosecution eyewitnesses Justine Braciszewski, Jean Janukowicz, Christina Pettigrew and Mark McCarty returned to the courtroom for closing arguments.

-It was Braciszewski who provided the key evidence, testifying that she heard voices from the Shaffers’ silver Dodge Durango tell Wallace to, “Get the f--- out of the way.”
-She recalled Wallace backing up with his hands in the air and saying, “I have the right of way.”
-She told the court that she saw Shaffer Jr. pick up Wallace and slam him to the ground.
+It was Braciszewski who provided the key evidence, testifying that she saw Shaffer pick up Wallace and slam him to the ground.

 Dr. Edwin Lieberman, an assistant city medical examiner, testified that Wallace’s fatal injuries were consistent with being thrown to the ground.
-The injuries were not consistent, he testified, with a fall.
+The injuries were not consistent with a fall, he testified.